East Cowes: History

 The settlement of Shamblord at East Cowes was first recorded in 1303.
 It grew as East Shamblord, and became a much more significant settlement than the Western Shamblord.
 As the Isle of Wight was the target of frequent French invasions, with some notable incursions, the fort built at East Cowes was later destroyed and should not be confused with the "East Cowes Castle" built subsequently by John Nash.

 During the reign of Queen Victoria, who made her summer home at Osborne by acquiring and rebuilding Osborne House, East Cowes was the subject of planned estate of grand houses, groves and parks.
-The scheme, not finding the finances it needed, was folded, but a few residences built in the early stages still survive to this day such as the former Albert Grove residences of Kent House and Powys House on York Avenue.
+The scheme, not finding the finances it needed, folded, but a few residences built in the early stages still survive to this day such as the former Albert Grove residences of Kent House and Powys House on York Avenue.

 In East Cowes Norris Castle was designed in the Norman style by James Wyatt in the late eighteenth century.
 The building survives and today remains a private home.
 In 1798, the architect John Nash, began building his home, East Cowes Castle, where he later entertained the Prince Consort and other prominent guests.
 East Cowes Castle was notable for its Gothic towers and turrets, and elaborate castellation.
 Nash died in 1835 and is buried in the tower of St James' Church which he also designed.
-East Cowes Castle was severely damaged by bombing in World War II It was demolished during the 1960s, although the ice house remains and is visible in Sylvan Avenue.
+East Cowes Castle was severely damaged by bombing in World War II.
+It was demolished during the 1960s, although the ice house remains and is visible in Sylvan Avenue.
 East Cowes Urban District Council, which had been based at East Cowes Town Hall, was absorbed into Cowes Urban District Council in 1933.